functorz-tech/momen_doc/actions/actionflow/basics.md

 ### Nodes

-Nodes include database operations, AI execution, permission changes, API calls, and code blocks.
+Nodes include database operations, AI execution, permission changes, API calls, code blocks, loop, and conditionals.

 ### Triggers

-Trigger types: page click, database change, scheduled, and callback.
+Trigger types: database change, scheduled, and callback.

 ---

 ## How to Use

 1. **Create & Configure Nodes:** Add and arrange nodes for your business logic, including conditional branches.
-2. **Configure Triggers:** Select trigger types to start the Actionflow.
+2. **Configure Triggers:** Configure triggers to start the Actionflow.
 3. **Set Permissions:** Define which user roles can execute the Actionflow.
-4. **Invoke Actionflow:** Trigger via frontend interactions or configured triggers.
+4. **Use the Actionflow:** Configure a "Request – Actionflow" action on a component, or use the triggers you have set up to execute the Actionflow.

 ---